 The land is rugged and beautiful with myriad pristine lakes and vast forests.
 I was inspired by my memory of skating and snowmobiling on frozen lakes and rivers.

-The fresh smell of the woods, the cold crisp air, the crunch of the crusty snow near the shore all add to the enjoyment of an evening spent outdoors.
+The fresh smell of the woods, the invigorating crisp air, the crunch of the crusty snow near the shore all add to the enjoyment of an evening spent outdoors in the north.